gustavofernandezlembert/Gustavo-Fernandez/README.md

 ## Projects

-- [Network Monitor]

-  Developed a network monitor dashboard to report on the state and performance of hundreds of linux radio base stations.

 - [EarthMark](https://github.com/gustavofernandezlembert/Placemarks.KML_TO_HTML)

   Developed a Web application that converts KML files into a table format, streamlining data collection and visualization for geospatial data.